106,880€ Der Aktienkurs fiel um -0,13 % 02.06.2023 14:05

 Training of Board members

 The Directors representing employees and the Director representing employee shareholders may dedicate a maximum of 15 hours to preparing for each meeting of the Board or of any Board committee of which they are members.
-They are entitled to receive appropriate training, in accordance with applicable legal provisions.
+They are entitled to receive appropriate training, in accordance with applicable legal provisions and the recommendations of the Afep-Medef code.